Mathilde Fraga, BSN, CMSRN

 Here’s how to write your med-surg nurse resume that proves you’re indispensable.

-Med-surg nurses are well-known for their organizational skills.
+Med-surg nurses are well-known for both their organizational skills.

 To get a chance to prove yours you need to—